 Unless you want to wash and dry your laundry every day, you’ll probably get through at least:

-- Five to eight onesies, pajamas, trousers, and tops
+- 5-8 onesies, pajamas, trousers, and tops

 - An outfit for special occasions (although your little one will look just as cute in a t-shirt as they do in something with lots of fiddly buttons)